-The full potential of information hidden in Earth Observation data is currently under-utilised, with intermediaries and tailor made decision support tools needed to extract the information and deliver it in usable forms.
+The full potential of information hidden in Earth Observation data is currently under-utilized, with intermediaries and tailor-made decision support tools needed to extract the information and deliver it in usable forms.
 The SAFI project is to explore the use of Earth Observation resources for such tailored support of the fisheries and aquaculture industries in marine and coastal regions.
 The designed service, based on the added value brought by a network SME’s and research centers, is adapted to each category of targeted user and aims to reach the following goals by making the best use of emerging EO products:

 - Develop a service to assist aquaculture deployment (optimization of cages location w.r.t to environmental and ecological context) and environmental monitoring during operations,